-A comprehensive blood panel and urinalysis (regular price of $212!) is run prior to your pet’s procedure to ensure all organ systems are running as they should and that it is safe for your pet to undergo anesthesia.
-(This is the same reason people are required to have pre-surgical lab work performed).
+A comprehensive blood panel and urinalysis (price without a dental package: $212) is run prior to your pet’s procedure to ensure all organ systems are running as they should and that it is safe for your pet to undergo anesthesia.
+This is the same reason people are required to have pre-surgical lab work performed.

-The mouth of your pet can sometimes be like an iceberg - we can’t see what lies beneath and there can be fractures or disease below the gum line.
-Dental radiographs can only be done under sedation/anesthesia so this is the perfect opportunity and will give our dental team the information needed to fully assess your pet’s dental health and identify any potential problems early.
+The mouth of your pet is like an iceberg - we can’t see what lies beneath and there can be fractures or disease below the gum line.
+Dental radiographs can only be done under sedation and anesthesia.
+These images produced by these radiographs will give our dental team the information needed to fully assess your pet’s dental health and identify any potential problems early.

 Our trained dental technicians use a hand and water-cooled ultrasonic scaler to remove plaque and calculus buildup from the teeth and then polish them up to protect the tooth surface.
-The gums are cleaned thoroughly to remove the bacteria that hide beneath the gum line and cause that bad breath!
+The gums are cleaned thoroughly to remove any bacteria behind the gum line that causes bad breath.